-If circumstances occur where you do happen to have valuables in your possession when you are admitted to hospital, please advise nursing staff who will arrange for your valuables to be placed in secure storage.
+If circumstances occur where you do happen to have valuables in your possession when you are admitted to hospital, please advise nursing staff who will arrange for your valuables to be placed in the hospital safe until you are able to collect them.
 Security surveillance cameras are in place in areas of the hospital and maintained for the safety of patients, visitors and staff.